chrisTMackey/pvc/README.md

 I have written the optimization routines already, just haven't uploaded them yet.

 Same thing for graphing.
-Right now no graphing capability is built in, but I use Mathplotlib to plot and this works with that no problem, just like any data.
+Right now no graphing capability is built in, but I use Matplotlib to plot and this works with that no problem, just like any data.

 I plan on implementing a graphing function for common use cases, but that isn't a high priority at the moment.

 Next big step is to flip it though.
 These are all flexible PVC at the moment.
 Rigid PVC is big business, even bigger than flexible.
 Different way of formulating really in rigid.
 Still doing it all with PHR's and the like, but instead of plasticizer you are looking at impact modifiers.
 Instead of wondering how much filler you are using, you are wondering about how much and what particle size are you looking at.
 Some of the nano filler precipitated calcium carbonates (PCC's) work as impact modifiers which leads to an interesting economics vs performance trade off that this program excels in calculating.

+If you look in the source code, the functions for rigid formulation are all there for various sizes and phr's of filler.
+I haven't produced documentation of the functions and still want to gather more data ideally before officially releasing them.
+Use them at your own risk.

+# Work In Progress
+Currently this is a minimally viable product.
+Any formulator / python programmer could take these functions and start using them.
+At the moment I am developing this into a GUI using Tkinter.
+Currently it is working as another MVP (minimally viable product).
+It can calculate the properties of a flexible formula.
+Next I need to write a formula builder in the GUI, implement cost and specific gravity calculations in the GUI, and implement rigid formulation properties in the GUI.